agama-project/agama-project.github.io/docs/user/unattended/working-with-profiles.md

 - The root of a file system named `OEMDRV`.
 - Or the root (`/`) of the installation environment.

 The first file found is used as the profile, starting the installation right away.
+If no profile is found, Agama will fall back to the interactive installation.

 Keep reading if you want to learn more about how profiles are processed.